SmartDataAnalytics/Jassa-UI-Angular/README.md

 This repository contains a set of reusable angularjs directives (widgets) for user interface components based on the [JAvaScript Suite for Sparql Access (Jassa)](https://github.com/GeoKnow/Jassa).
 The widgets are designed to work _directly_ on a SPARQL endpoint and cope with large result sets by means of pagination support.

-_Disclaimer: The repository layout and the build configuration are based on [angular-ui-bootstrap](https://github.com/angular-ui/bootstrap)._
+_Disclaimer: Please be aware that that this code base is under active development, and there are some differences between the screenshots and the current appearance.
+The repository layout and the build configuration are based on [angular-ui-bootstrap](https://github.com/angular-ui/bootstrap)._

 ## Components